 Thinking about getting a new garage door, but don’t really know where to start?
 Installing a garage door comes with a lot of decisions.
 The main decision is what size are you going to get.
 There are numerous factors which will influence what size you can get installed in your home.
 The first thing to know is what sizes are available.

 There is a common misconception that there are only certain sizes available and that standard size doors are available off the shelf.
-However, all doors are made to measure and are available in variety of sizes.
+However, all doors are made to measure and are available in a variety of sizes.
 Standard garage doors range in size from as low as you want to go all the way up to 5 metres high and from 1 metre wide up to 6 metres wide.

-In the new home market there are standard garage door opening sizes that builders generally follow.
+In the new home market, there are standard garage door opening sizes that builders generally follow.
 Sizes include:

 - Single size: 2100mm high x 2400mm wide